All Previous Recipients

 Center for Curatorial Studies, Bard College | Annandale-on-Hudson, NY

-Choreography was an experimental curatorial venture that aimed to position dance in relation to art and art to dance without collapsing their useful differences.
-Utilizing a cross-platform construction, Choreography comprised new commissions by artists who identify dance as part of their larger artistic practice and emphasize what is particular to dance in order to more specifically consider discussions as they occur across mediums.
+Choreography is an experimental curatorial venture that aimed to position dance in relation to art and art to dance without collapsing their useful differences.
+Utilizing a cross-platform construction, Choreography comprises new commissions by artists who identify dance as part of their larger artistic practice and emphasizes what is particular to dance in order to more specifically consider discussions as they occur across mediums.